TechGrounds-Cloud8/cloud8-benbui797/07_Cloud_3/AWS-19_IAM.md

 - **Inline Policies** Policies attached directly to a user *strongly discouraged! use customer managed policies instead*
 - **Key pairs** used for encrypting logon information when accessing EC2 instances!
 - **Access keys** used to sign programmatic requests to AWS CLI or AWS API.
 Long term credentials for IAM user or AWS account root.
-- **Server certificates** SSL/TLS certificates that you can use to authenticate to some resources.
+- **Server certificates** SSL/TLS certificates that you can use to authenticate to some resources (via HTTPS, not API!!).

 ## Exercise
 ### Sources